 And what of the talismanic Horgan, consigned on this occasion to a supporting role where thankfully, his relatively subdued performance (by his own exalted standards that is) didn’t render Cork’s attack completely rudderless.
 He was due a quiet day to be fair to the man.
 The decision to remove him from his natural habitat in the corner and repurpose him out the field was a strange one however.
 Without wanting to denigrate the performances of Jack O’Connor and Deccie Dalton who acquitted themselves admirably in their maiden championship starts, one must wonder how much damage Horgan would have inflicted had he been the beneficiary of such bountiful service.
 If Coleman, Tim O’Mahony and the likes are being mandated to hit low ball into the corner, as they did to great effect against Dublin, surely it’s Hoggy you want at the receiving end?

-The draw hasn’t been kind to us, but then again maybe that’s no harm either.
+The draw hasn’t been kind to us, maybe that’s no harm either.
 Perhaps there’s no better time to play Tipp than next weekend when their ducks aren’t yet in a row.
-Much like ourselves last weekend, Tipp will be hurting after their non-performance the first day out but much like ourselves, they’ve questions to answer.
+Much like ourselves last weekend, Tipp will be hurting after their non-performance the first day out and much like ourselves, they’ve questions to answer.
 Clutching at straws?
 Yeah, probably.
 We’d have relished the opportunity to get one over on Davy’s Wexford and we’d certainly have fancied our chances against Tony Kelly and his rabble of faceless minions.
 Hopefully, we still get that chance further down the line.

 So far, this season has followed a similar trajectory to that of 2019.
 A listless defeat in the opening game, a raft of subsequent team changes and then a gutsy showing born no doubt from a week of stinging appraisals, both inside and outside the camp.
 Last season petered out fairly tepidly however, that shock win at Gaelic Grounds proving no more than an aberration.
 So we’ll keep our powder dry for now.
 Tipp are no Dublin and one swallow doesn’t make a summer.
 One performance won’t make our winter.